Kim Go-eun: 2016–2023: Television debut and prominence

 That same year she was cast in South Korea's first ever musical film Hero, which is based on the hit stage musical of the same name.
 The film is based on the life of freedom fighter An Jung-geun and his assassination of Itō Hirobumi, the first Prime Minister of Japan and Resident-General of colonized Korea.
 Kim played the role of a former kungnyŏ turned geisha who joins the Korean independence movement.
 The movie was originally scheduled to be released in July 2020, but was delayed due to the COVID-19 pandemic.
 It was finally released in December 2022 and grossed over $24 million at the domestic box office, making it South Korea's 6th highest-grossing film of the year.

-In 2020, Kim starred as lead role in Kim Jee-woon's short film Untact alongside Kim Joo-hun.
-In 2021 and 2022, Kim starred in Korea's first live action animation, romantic comedy drama Yumi's Cells, a tvN TV series based on the eponymous webtoon which ran for two seasons.
+In 2020, Kim starred in the lead role in Kim Jee-woon's short film Untact alongside Kim Joo-hun.
+In 2021 and 2022, Kim starred in Korea's first combined live-action/animated romantic comedy drama Yumi's Cells, a tvN TV series based on the eponymous webtoon which ran for two seasons.
 The drama resonated with viewers and was well-received; NME placed it on its list of 10 best Korean dramas of 2021.
 Kim's top-billed turn in particular received widespread attention; India Today lauded her performance as "impeccable", and Cosmopolitan Philippines called Kim "a chameleon...[who] manages to create a great character out of her roles".

 In 2022, Kim starred in the TV series Little Women, a loose adaptation of Louisa May Alcott's novel of the same name.
 The series follows the story of three sisters who, after an unforeseen incident, escape poverty and find themselves entangled with one of the country's richest and most influential families.
 Kim portrayed the eldest sister, Oh In-ju.
 The show holds a perfect 100% rating from critics on review aggregator platform Rotten Tomatoes, with critics praising Kim's performance.
-Tanu I. Raj of NME commended Kim's portrayal of In-ju, describing her as "taciturn and self-sacrificial," yet also expressing "a sympathetic, starry-eyed awe."
-Nathan Sartain from Ready Set Cut remarked that Kim brings "a spirited insecurity" to her performance, which enhances her character's "bubbling curiosity."
+Tanu I. Raj of NME commended Kim's portrayal of In-ju, describing her as "taciturn and self-sacrificial", yet also expressing "a sympathetic, starry-eyed awe".
+Nathan Sartain from Ready Set Cut remarked that Kim brings "a spirited insecurity" to her performance, which enhances her character's "bubbling curiosity".